 For the first time I was being treated as a queen, I stopped being just a regular young woman and I could feel myself changing, embracing this kingdom of darkness.

-Tanya started massaging my legs, every single touch from her just sent me straight to nirvana, admiring her beauty I recalled what Leann told me, she saw at the cemetery and I asked Tanya: what was she doing there? and who was she? to what she answered;
+Tanya started massaging my legs, every single touch from her just sent me straight to nirvana, admiring her beauty I recalled what Leann told me, she saw at the cemetery and I asked Tanya: “what was she doing there? and who was she?” to what she answered;

 “Let me unveil that mirror so you can see with your own eyes, the truth in everything.”